 Related: Also check out our Samsung HW Q70R review.

 So you can see that there’s not a whole lot to do to use it, even if you DO use “AirPlay” — by the way, like all “AirPlay” compatible devices, not just the PHILIPS Fidelio SoundAvia AD7000W/3, if you lose the AC, you lose the settings and will have to redo them.
 Just another thing making those uninterruptible power supplies look more attractive than ever.
+Although, if you want a speaker with a strong batter, then you’ll want to read our Sonos Play1 review.

 Although, if you’d like to forego the A/C power adaptor for portable, you’ll want to read our iHome IBN 6 portable waterproof Bluetooth speaker review.